Skip to content

 Follow the standard below to ensure your NFT can be correctly displayed by various wallets.

-You should store the metadata in a JSON file located in an off-chain storage solution such as arweave and provide the URL to the JSON file in the uri field of the token or the collection.
+You should store the metadata in a JSON file located in an onchain data solution like Irys, and provide the URL to the JSON file in the uri field of the token or the collection.
 We recommend the developers follow the ERC-1155 off-chain data schema to format their JSON files.

 {